 Microsoft Surface Phone

 The Surface Phone is something of a Windows phone holy grail.
 With Nokia then Microsoft Devices producing plenty of Windows Phones, the spectre of the Surface Phone has been hanging around as the idea of the ultimate Windows mobile device.
-Given the recent sale of virtually all of its phone patents, and announcement that it's no longer focussing on Windows Phone development, the Surface Phone may never see the light of day.
+Given the recent sale of virtually all of its phone patents, and announcement that it's no longer focusing on Windows Phone development, the Surface Phone may never see the light of day.

 It's rumoured that the new premium device will be Surface branded and Intel powered, possibly coming in three different variants.
 Given the same team behind the Surface Tablets are said to be behind the Surface Phone, you can expect a solid build if it ever does appear.

 There's also the suggestion that Surface Phone will run a brand new update of Windows 10, aiming to capitalise on the branding and offer the ultimate experience.
-Launch originally wasn't expected until the latter half of 2016, but this has since shifted to beginning of 2017.
+Launch originally wasn't expected until the latter half of 2016, but this has since shifted to 2017.
 That's if it appears at all.